Sv1745/CivicSense/SETUP_GUIDE.md

 ---

-This setup guide will get your CivicSense platform up and running with full Supabase integration, real-time features, and comprehensive civic issue management capabilities.
+This setup guide will get your CivicNetra platform up and running with full Supabase integration, real-time features, and comprehensive civic issue management capabilities.